Market overview: Fragile recovery on the financial markets

 Price/earnings ratio

 The graphic shows the price/earnings ratio (P/E ratio) for the stock markets in Switzerland, worldwide and in emerging markets since 2000.
 In response to rising corporate earnings and falling equity prices, the P/E ratios of the three markets have declined considerably since summer 2020.
-However, P/E ratios have increasingly recovered since the end of 2022 thanks to higher equity prices.
+However, they have increasingly recovered since the end of 2022 thanks to higher equity prices.

 Source: SIX, MSCI